 Written by Ren Jender.

 Ren Jender is a queer writer-performer/producer putting a film together.
-Her writing. besides appearing every week on Bitch Flicks, has also been published in The Toast, RH Reality Check, xoJane and the Feminist Wire.
-You can follow her on Twitter @renjender
+Her writing, besides appearing on Bitch Flicks, has also been published in The Village Voice, The Toast, RH Reality Check, xoJane and the The Feminist Wire.
+You can follow her on Twitter @renjender.